 The table below provides a breakdown of our research and development costs, including direct research and development costs and manufacturing costs related to research and development, by major development program for the periods covered by this "Management's Discussion and Analysis of Financial Condition and Results of Operations" section.
 These research and development costs exclude employment costs, regulatory, quality assurance and intellectual property costs.
-With the exception of ACI-35, research costs that are subject to collaboration agreements typically have a limited amount research expenses since our partners bear most or all of the research and development costs.
+With the exception of ACI-35, research costs that are subject to collaboration agreements (for example, crenezumab for all periods, anti-tau antibodies for the years ended December 31, 2013 and 2014 and the tau PET tracer for the year ended December 31, 2014) typically have a limited amount research expenses since our partners bear most or all of the research and development costs.
 We have shown below our research and development costs associated with advancing ACI-35, the tau vaccine candidate that is being developed jointly with Janssen, since pursuant to our agreement we are required to provide significant research support for this program until the end of 2016.
 Our research and development costs for ACI-24 for AD and Down syndrome are expected to increase significantly in the coming years as we fund Phase 2b and Phase 1 clinical studies for ACI-24 in AD and ACI-24 in Down syndrome, respectively.
-Research and development costs program and other new discovery areas are also likely to rise substantially in the coming years.
+Research and development costs for our alpha-synuclein PET tracer diagnostics program and other new discovery areas are also likely to rise substantially in the coming years.